-The Savvygen[TM] Flu A, Flu B & RSV test is a ready-to-use assay containing in each well all the necessary reagents for the reaction in a stabilized format.
-An internal control allows the identification of a possible inhibition of the reaction.
+The SavvygenTM Flu A, Flu B & RSV test is a ready-to-use assay containing in each well all the necessary reagents for the reaction in a stabilized format.
+An Extraction Control allows the identification of a possible inhibition of the reaction due to extraction or amplification inhibitors.
 The optical channels used for multiplexed detection of the amplified fragments are outlined in table 1 below:

 Table 1.
-Savvygen[TM] Flu A, Flu B & RSV viruses target and optical channel detection
+SavvygenTM Flu A, Flu B & RSV viruses target and optical channel detection

-Target Optical channel
+Target Optical Channel

 Influenza A FAM

 Influenza B ROX

-RSV Cy5
+RSV Су5

-Internal Control HEX, VIC or JOE
+Extraction Control HEX, VIC or JOE

-() Depending on the equipment used, the proper detection channel should be selected (see table 4)
+^() Depending on the equipment used, the proper detection channel should be selected (see table 4)